mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ### Component

-Each component comes with its own toolbar (`DatePickerToolbar`, `DatePickerToolbar`, and `DateTimePickerToolbar`) that you can reuse and customize.
+Each component comes with its own toolbar (`DatePickerToolbar`, `TimePickerToolbar`, and `DateTimePickerToolbar`) that you can reuse and customize.

 {{"demo": "ToolbarComponent.js"}}